rx-angular/rx-angular/apps/docs/docs/cdk/render-strategies/rx-schedule-task.md

 ## Motivation

-Chromium based browsers considers all tasks that taking more than 50ms as long tasks.
-If task runs more than 50ms, users will start noticing lags.
-Optimally all user interactions should happen at 30 fps framerate with 32ms budget per browser task.
-In ideal world it should be 60 fps and 16ms budget.
+Chromium based browsers consider all tasks that take more than 50ms as long tasks.
+If task runs for more than 50ms, users will start noticing lags.
+Optimally all user interactions should happen at 30 fps frame-rate with 32ms budget per browser task.
+In an ideal world, it should be 60 fps and 16ms budget.

 > 💡 In reality browser has a reserved overhead of 4ms, try to stick to 28ms of work for 30 fps and 12ms for 60 fps.